bharatrajagopalan/docusaurus-docker/README.md

 Run a local dev server (this will run on port 3000)

-directly using node `scripts/start.sh` is provided
+directly using node `scripts/start.sh` is provided and triggered by `Start` command on the status bar.

 ```bash
 npm run start -- --host 0.0.0.0 --poll 1000
 ```

-using docker
+if using docker, `Start` command with the package icon on the status bar can be used.

 ```bash
 PUID="$(id -u)" PGID="$(id -g)" USER="$(whoami)" docker-compose up